Microsoft - LinkedIn, Salesforce fears unfair competition

 Microsoft-LinkedIn, Salesforce fears possible unfair competition

-The CEO of the company Marc Benioff, which believes that Microsoft will deny competitors access to the LinkedIn data of over 450 millions of professionals in over 200 countries, thus obtaining an advantage impossible to counteract for competition.
+The CEO of the company Marc Benioff, who believes that Microsoft will deny competitors access to LinkedIn data from over 450 million professionals in over 200 countries, thereby gaining an advantage that is impossible for competitors to challenge.

-According to the latter in fact "Salesforce believes that this situation creates important antitrust and data privacy issues that must be carefully scrutinized by the competent authorities in the United States and the European Union.
-We intend to work closely with the authorities and other interested parties to prove that it is unfair competition"
+According to the latter, in fact "Salesforce believes that this situation creates important antitrust and data privacy issues that need to be carefully investigated by the relevant authorities in the United States and the European Union.
+We intend to work closely with the authorities and other interested parties to prove that it is unfair competition".